adi3e08/SAC/README.md

 # Soft Actor-Critic (SAC)
-This repository contains a clean and minimal implementation of Soft Actor-Critic (SAC) algorithm in Pytorch, for continuous action spaces.
+This repository contains a clean and minimal implementation of Soft Actor-Critic (SAC) algorithm in Pytorch.

 SAC is a state-of-the-art model-free RL algorithm for continuous action spaces.
 It adopts an off-policy actor-critic approach and uses stochastic policies.
 It uses the maximum entropy formulation to achieve better exploration.